worldbank/viirs_versatile/README.md

 All Jupyter notebooks are optimized for the [Google Colab](https://colab.google/) environment.
 The pre-processing of monthly VIIRS data in an X-array dataset is memory-heavy, so you likely need to upgrade your Google Colab account from a free to a paid one.

 ## Structure of the pipeline
-- viirs_downloader.ipynb : Download VIIRS rater images from GEE
+- VIIRS_downloader.ipynb : Download VIIRS rater images from GEE
-- viirs_analyzer.ipynb : Pre-process the VIIRS images and compute zonal stats
+- VIIRS_analyzer.ipynb : Pre-process the VIIRS images and compute zonal stats

 ## Quick start:
 (1) Copy and paste all materials to your own Google Colab environment.
 If you are good at Python coding, a new Conda environment could also work but you likely need to modify some code blocks (especially around libraries and paths).

-(2) Start with viirs_downloader.ipynb to first download the VIIRS raster images for your AOI from GEE.
+(2) Start with VIIRS_downloader.ipynb to first download the VIIRS raster images for your AOI from GEE.

-(3) Once all raster images are downloaded, go to viirs_analyzer.ipynb to reduce anomaly pixels and compute zonal statistics within your AOI zones.
+(3) Once all raster images are downloaded, go to VIIRS_analyzer.ipynb to reduce anomaly pixels and compute zonal statistics within your AOI zones.

 ## Contributors
 Eigo Tateishi (main coder)